Blasto (video game): Development and release

 Though it was not announced until the June 1997 Electronic Entertainment Expo, Blasto had been secretly in development since 1995.
 Wanting the game to be free of load times, the development team made the game stream constantly off the CD.
 This made it impossible to use Red Book audio, so the music had to be done in MIDI format.

 None of the PlayStation's graphics libraries were used for the game, with the developers instead using custom tools and low-level programming to bring models built in Alias directly into the game.
 Another custom tool enabled the designers to track which parts of the game world were most heavily trafficked by playtesters, so that they could tweak level design to either redirect players towards specific areas or move important elements from widely ignored areas to more heavily trafficked ones.
 Instead of texture mapping, vertex lighting was used to give color and definition to the floors.
 Because vertex lighting is a time-consuming process for artists, Sony gave the Blasto team carte blanche in taking artists from other teams to get the project completed on time.

 Producer and designer Jonathan Beard stated that the game's protagonist Captain Blasto was conceived as a parody of heroes such as Flash Gordon and Buck Rogers but with a comedic amount of overconfidence.
 Lead artist Ben Harrison described the character as an amalgamation of Duck Dodgers, Powdered Toast Man, and Dirty Harry.
 Actor and comedian Phil Hartman provided the voice for the game's eponymous hero.
 While developing the character, Beard claimed the team had Hartman in mind while coming up with his voice.
 Hartman stated he spent six hours recording all of the protagonist's possible dialogue during a single-day session.
 Initially announced for a late 1997 release, Blasto was later pushed back to the first quarter of 1998.
-Sony did not provide a specific reason for the delay.
+Sony did not provide a specific reason for the delay, but lead programmer Dylan Cuthbert later recounted that the development schedule proved too harsh for the team, resulting in burnout, and several key members of the team left mid-development.